 - A) The PCA indicator on the front panel will illuminate.
-Re-insert the program card with the diode side of the card facing the front panel slot and depress the RESET switch.
-The rear edge of the program card should be flush with the front panel. - B) Measure the AC Line voltage level with a volt meter.
+Re-insert the program card with the diode side of the card facing the front panel slot and depress the RESET switch. - B) Measure the AC Line voltage level with a volt meter.
 If it is below the required "drop-out" level, the monitor will transfer the Output relay contacts and enable the STOP TIME output to the controller.
-The AC POWER indicator on the front panel will flash at a rate of 2 Hz to indicate the "brown-out" condition. - C) The memory devices are verified when AC Line power is applied or a Reset command is issued.
+The AC POWER indicator will flash at a rate of 2 Hz to indicate the "brown-out" condition. - C) The memory devices are verified when AC Line power is applied or a Reset command is issued.
 If a memory fault is detected the MPU executes a STOP instruction.
 This causes all MPU activity to cease.
 Refer to Section 2.10. - D) Absence of internal watchdog pulses may be due to the following conditions: the MPU is not executing or completing the program loop or the hardware to detect the internal watchdog pulses is not functioning.
-Place an oscilloscope probe on U4.2.
-If there are no pulses, depress the front panel reset switch to re-start the MPU.
-If the watchdog pulses are now present on U4.2 then trace the remaining pulse detection hardware for the required waveforms.
+If there are no pulses on U3.2, depress the front panel reset switch to re-start the MPU.
+If the watchdog pulses are now present on U3.2 then trace the remaining pulse detection hardware for the required waveforms.